StormExecute/InputSwitcherX/README.md

 Regarding which hex data the patch rewrites.
 First of all, the details described in a special forum topic dedicated to this problem were taken into account - https://www.cyberforum.ru/windows10/thread2466696.html#post14150170 .

-Comparing the differences between the patched and the original files, duplicate hex sections were identified that begin with **FF FF 83 F8 FF** and continue like **74 1F 48 63 D0**.
+Comparing the differences between the patched and the original files, duplicate hex sections were identified that begin with **FF FF 83 F8 FF** and continue like **74 1F 48 63 D0** (not always).

-The continuing hex data in the patched file has been replaced with a void that continues until the next combination: **33 C0 48 8B**.
+The continuing hex data in the patched file has been replaced with a void that continues until the next combination: **33 C0 48 or 8B**.

 Based on the fact that the void in the file after the fix solves the original problem - replacing the same sections in the new version of the file should bring the desired result.

-Roughly speaking, this patch replaces sections **74 1F 48 63 D0** to **33 C0 48 8B** with *90*, which is a void.
+Roughly speaking, this patch replaces sections after **FF FF 83 F8 FF** to **33 C0 48 or 8B** with *90*, which is a void.

 ## Special thanks